Fun Facts:

 Bio:

 Jared Callahan is a fun, kind, loud, storytelling redhead.
-Jared loves snowboarding, creeks, deep-fried food, reading, hearing great stories, exploring new places, and watching sports.
+Jared loves snowboarding, creeks, deep-fried food, hearing great stories, exploring new places, and watching sports.

 Jared moved with his wife Sophie to Atlanta, GA in 2014 when Sophie attended Candler School of Theology at Emory University.
 While in Atlanta, Jared refined his skills as a traveling speaker, writer, and filmmaker.
 He has spoken at countless colleges, universities, camps, retreats, film festivals, and conferences.
 Jared has had his writing published in the likes of Darling Magazine, Moviemaker, and The Viewpoint.
+He has published a children’s book called Hoot’s Hideout and 84 Ways to Pray

 Jared is an ideator who works incredibly hard and is always looking for talented collaborators for telling unique and intimate character stories.
 Jared uses film to teach himself empathy for the journeys of others.
-If you work in publishing, as a film editor, producer, writer, magazine editor, or work in venture capital you should make contact